Professor of Cultural History

 Central Saint Martins

-Caroline Dakers was made Professor of Cultural History at UAL in 1998 and established the BA CCC degree at CSM in 2004.
-She has a BA Hons degree and a PhD from University College London, both in English Literature, and an MA in Cultural History from the Royal College of Art.
-She is a Fellow of the Royal Historical Society and a Trustee of the Royal School of Needlework.
+Caroline Dakers has been Professor of Cultural History at UAL since 1998 and established the BA Culture, Criticism and Curation degree at CSM in 2004.
+She now teaches on the CCC BA and MA courses and supervises PhD students.
+Caroline holds a BA Hons degree and a PhD from University College London, both in English Literature, and an MA in Cultural History from the Royal College of Art, and is a Fellow of the Royal Historical Society and the Society of Antiquaries.
+She is currently writing a book for Princeton University Press entitled Bohemians and Gentlemen, the image of the artist in British society 1850-1950.

 19th and early 20th-century British cultural history, particularly art, architecture, design, literature and social history.